joakim-brannstrom/dextool_mutate_demo/docker/local/README.md

-:boom: if the mosquitto configuration (mosquitto.conf) was modified to use non-default ports, the docker run command will need to be updated to expose the ports that have been configured, for example:
+:boom: if the mosquitto configuration (mosquitto.conf) was modified to use non-default ports, the docker run command will need to be updated to expose the ports that have been configured, for example if you use port 8080 for websockets as well as port 1883:

 ```
-docker run -it -p 1883:1883 -p 9001:9001 -v <absolute-path-to-configuration-file>:/mosquitto/config/mosquitto.conf eclipse-mosquitto:<version>
+docker run -it -p 1883:1883 -p 8080:8080 -v <absolute-path-to-configuration-file>:/mosquitto/config/mosquitto.conf eclipse-mosquitto:<version>
 ```

 Configuration can be changed to: